worktheclock/replit.github.io/Teams/privacyFAQs.md

 Yes.
 If you would like us to review your local privacy regulation or sign your organization's specific privacy policy, please email [sales@repl.it](mailto:sales@repl.it).

-We can also share our US Student Data Protection Addendum ([online copy](https://docs.repl.it/Teams/US_Student_DPA)) or our European Data Protection Addendum to speed up the process.
+If you are a Local Educational Agency in the United States, our [U.S. Student Data Protection Addendum](https://docs.repl.it/Teams/US_Student_DPA) also applies.
+We are happy to send you a copy for comments/edits if you'd like.

 **Is this update reflected in your Privacy Policy?**